 A community and nation can be transformed if we each value life and do our part.
 Life should be cherished from the moment of conception or fertilization to natural death.

 All Scripture quotations are from the New American Standard Bible.

 The International Church Council presents to the global Body of Christ the document Concerning the Sanctity of Human Life found on this page.

-There is also a brief article on the sanctity of life by Dr. Eugene Clingman on this page.
+There is also a brief Commentary on the sanctity of life by Dr. Eugene Clingman on this page.